yuchenz/koalaNLP/README.md

    Chinese data statistics and cleaning processor

- - mt/parallelSents.py

-   wholeFile and wholeParaFile are sentence level parallel files, one sentence per line; partFile contains a part of the sentences in wholeFile; select the according parallel sentences in wholeParaFile into partParaFile

  - line2tree.py

    convert string format parse trees in a file into tree format ones in standard output, or